-A core focus is the development of our own internal clinical-stage RNAi therapeutics, having developed a broad pipeline of product candidates.
+A core focus is the development of our own clinical-stage RNA therapeutics, having developed a broad pipeline of product candidates.

-Our technology also serves as an important foundation for several siRNA programs currently in clinical development worldwide.
-We have partnerships and licensees with pharmaceutical companies around the world, demonstrating the significance of our RNAi platform within the sector.
+Our technology also serves as an important foundation for several external siRNA programmes currently in clinical development worldwide.
+We have partnerships and licenses with pharmaceutical companies around the world, demonstrating the significance of our RNA technology within the sector.

 Quark Pharmaceuticals inc. (‘Quark’) has licensed Silence’s AtuRNAi® for its PF-655 product, which has in turn been licensed to Pfizer.
 Phase 2 results are awaited in Diabetic Macular Edema.

 Novartis has taken an option to license Quark’s QPI 1002, targeting Acute Kidney Injury and Delayed Graft Function in kidney transplant patients.
 Favourable Phase 2 results were reported in Delayed Graft Function and Quark is reviewing the next stage.
 Both these Quark drugs use naked siRNA.

 Click here for information on our pre-clinical development programmes.